 Strathearn Art Walk’s SECLA Stage

 Denis Bouwman is an award-winning singer songwriter based out of Edmonton.
 With a voice like the bottom ten pipes of a church organ and a hard charging band of local all-stars, this will be a special performance on the SECLA stage.
 You can get a taste of him at the Edmonton Folk Music Festival this year on the Rhea March School of Song Stage.
-If you want the full musical meal, Strathearn Art Walk’s beer tent is the place to be.
+If you want the full musical meal, the Alair Homes Beer Gardens is the place to be.